 Consumption-based emissions, which are all the emissions associated with the goods and services that are consumed by a region, are more difficult to calculate than production-based emissions.
 For example, when an electronic device is purchased by a person, an estimate must be made of the emissions involved in mining the raw materials, manufacturing the device, and transporting it to the UK retailer, and these emissions must then be assigned to the area's consumption-based emissions account.
 Rather than calculating this for every item, economic data is used that tracks all the transactions between different sectors of the economy and different countries.
-This leads to aggregate estimates of anarea's consumption-based carbon impact, as shown in Figure 2.
+This leads to aggregate estimates of an area's consumption-based carbon impact, as shown in Figure 2.

 In this figure, the differences between consumption- and production-based emissions can be seen.
 In industrialised, or post-industrialising countries such as the UK (as opposed to industrialising, or pre-industrial, countries), consumption-based emissions are often two to three times larger than production-based emissions.
-Note also that Figure 2 should be viewed as illustrative: This calculated breakdown of emissions uses a number of national-level datasets that are not yet available at a more refined local-level, and the forecast assumes a continuation of recent trends in the global carbon intensity of production and of recent (national and local) trends in spending and consumption.
+Note also that Figure 2 should be viewed as illustrative: the forecast assumes a continuation of recent trends in the global carbon intensity of production and of recent (national and local) trends in spending and consumption.
+Further, the calculated breakdown of emissions shown here is for Birmingham.
+Local analysis can be provided on request.